-Except under exigent circumstances, the CAISO must follow a consultative process with the applicable Balancing Authority and CAISO Market Participants pursuant to the process further defined in the Business Practice Manuals, to establish a new IBAA or enter into a new MEEA or modify an existing IBAA or MEEA.
+Except under exigent circumstances, the CAISO must follow a consultative process with the applicable Balancing Authority and CAISO Market Participants pursuant to the process further defined in the Business Practice Manuals, to establish a new IBAA or modify an existing IBAA.
 Changes to an existing IBAA may include changes to the modeling of the IBAA’s network topology or to the specification of the default Resource IDs described in Section 27.5.3.4.
-Upon completion of this process and having determined it necessary to establish a new IBAA or enter into a new MEEA or modify an existing IBAA or MEEA, the CAISO will make any necessary filings with FERC to amend this CAISO Tariff and to submit for FERC acceptance any related MEEA as appropriate, at which time the CAISO shall also provide its supportive findings for the establishment of the new IBAA or execution of the new MEEA or modification to an existing IBAA or MEEA.
+Upon completion of this process and having determined it necessary to establish a new IBAA or modify an existing IBAA, the CAISO will seek FERC approval under Sections 205 of the Federal Power Act of the proposed new IBAA or changes to the existing IBAA requirements; which time the CAISO shall also provide its supportive findings for the establishment of the new IBAA or modification to an existing IBAA.

-27.5.3.3 Factors to Be Considered in Establishing a New Integrated Balancing Authority Area or Modifying an Existing Integrated Balancing Authority Area.
+27.5.3.8.1 Factors to Be Considered in Establishing a New Integrated Balancing Authority Area or Modifying an Existing Integrated Balancing Authority Area.